eavonius/powerdelivery/reference.markdown

 		<a name="get_buildsetting_cmdlet"><hr></a>
 		<h3>Get-BuildSetting</h3>
-		<p>Gets a environment setting from the .yml file for the environment the currently executing build is targeting.</p>
+		<p>Gets a environment setting from the combined result of merging the shared and environment-specific
+		.yml configuration files, using the environment the currently executing build is targeting.</p>
 		<h4>Example</h4>
 		{% highlight powershell %}$webServerName = Get-BuildSetting WebServerName{% endhighlight %}
 		<h4>Parameters</h4>
 		<h5>name</h5>
-		<p>The name of the setting from the .csv file to get.</p>
+		<p>The name of the setting from the .yml file to get.</p>
 		<h4>Outputs</h4>
-		<p>string or hash - The value of the setting from the .yml file for the setting that was requested.</p>
+		<p>string or hash - The value of the setting from the .yml file for the setting that was requested.
+		If the value is a simple name/value pair a string will be returned, otherwise a hash of the nested settings below the requested section.</p>

 		<a name="get_buildteamproject_cmdlet"><hr></a>
 		<h3>Get-BuildTeamProject</h3>